For tropical countries all over the world, the beach has always been viewed as a source of respite—a relaxing haven of all sorts.

 One of glamping’s main draws is convenience.
 Imagine walking up to your destination to see a pitched tent that looks nothing out of the ordinary, but when you walk inside you find yourself amidst a space that is fully-equipped to meet your every need.
 Typically, glamping tents are customized to be accommodating and comfortable inside.
 In this regard, you can expect to have a full-sized bed and even a mini living room inside.
 More importantly, meals will be readily available at the glampsite in-house kitchen or restaurant.
 The only possible downside to glamping is that it tends to diminish the very essence of camping which is to disconnect and unplug.
 However, glamping is the perfect alternative for finicky travelers who wish to ease into the idea of roughing it outdoors.

 The main draw of camping is allowing travelers to unplug and immerse themselves in nature.
 In this regard, travelers can go out into the wild without having to worry about the barrage of notifications on their phone as most campsites do not come with Wi-Fi access (and at times, it can be quite difficult to get any cell reception).
 However, camping constrains you to be resourceful and creative with what is available.
 In this regard, you might be compelled to eat food that is pre-cooked or easy to cook.
 Similarly, you are doing away with conveniences such as readily available potable water.
 Unless your campsite is near a stream, having enough water to last you throughout your camping trip might be a challenge.
 In this regard, getting dirty and staying dirty while camping might be a possibility.
-Lastly, camping requires a degree of determination from its participants seeing as you will have to pitch your own tent, sleep on a sleeping bag and carry all of your own gear in and out of the campsite.
+Lastly, camping requires a degree of determination from its participants seeing as you will have to pitch your own tent, sleep on a sleeping bag and carry all of your own camping and overland gear in and out of the campsite.

 BEST BEACH CAMPS IN THE PHILIPPINES